5 Best Ways To Prevent Rodents This Holiday Season

 It’s always a good idea to peek in on your stored items a few times a year.
 Not just to check for any proof of pests, but also to ensure there’s been no water damage or leaks.
 Keeping your space tightly secured by repairing any cracks in your foundation, floors or walls will help to keep both pests and water out, keeping your decorations and other memories safely stored.

-Our advice should reduce the likelihood of a pest infestation during the holiday season, keeping your family safe and worry-free.
+Our best rodent prevention tips should reduce the likelihood of a pest infestation during the holiday season.
+By following our best tips, you can keep your family safe and worry-free.

 If you notice any pest activity or waste left behind in your attic, basement, crawlspace or garage, we can help.
 Don’t hesitate to call Terminix Canada to handle your pest problems in a humane and responsible way.

-But if your pest infestation is already in your home for the holidays, contact the professional exterminators at Terminix Canada today.
+But if your pest infestation is already in your home for the holidays, Terminix Canada can help.
+Contact our professional exterminators right now.
 We’re experts at ruining pests’ holidays!